certtools/intelmq/intelmq/bots/parsers/shadowserver/README.md

 For environments that have internet connectivity the `update_schema.py` script should be setup as a cron job to obtain the latest revision.

-For air-gapped systems automation will be required to download and copy the  _schema.json_ file into this directory
+For air-gapped systems automation will be required to download and copy the  _schema.json_ file into this directory.

 The parser will automatically reload the configuration when the file changes.